egonl/SharpDocx/README.md

 # SharpDocx
 *C# library for creating Word documents*

-SharpDocx is inspired by Web technologies like ASP.NET.
-Developers familiar with ASP.NET MVC or Web Forms should feel right at home.
+SharpDocx is inspired by Web technologies like ASP.NET and JSP.
+Developers familiar with those technologies should feel right at home.

 First you create a view in Word.
 A view is a Word document which also contains C# code.
+Code can be inserted anywhere: <%= 3*8 %> would insert 24.

 The next step is to create documents based on this view.
-If you want, you can supply the view with a model.
 This requires two lines of code:
 ```
-var document = DocumentFactory.Create("view.cs.docx", model);
+var document = DocumentFactory.Create("view.cs.docx");
 document.Generate("output.docx");
 ```

-Out of the box SharpDocx supports inserting text, tables and images.
+Out of the box SharpDocx supports inserting text, tables, images and more.
 See the Tutorial sample.

+If you want, you can specify a view model to be used in your view.
+Then you could write things like <% foreach (var item in Model.MyList) { %>.
+See the Model sample.

-If you require something more specific, you can do so by creating your own document subclass (see the Inheritance example).
+If you want to do something that's not supported by SharpDocx, you can do so by creating your own document subclass.
+See the Inheritance example.